Prediction-Based Markov Violation Scores for Detecting Non-Markovian Observations in Reinforcement Learning: Related Works

 \paragraph{Markov property testing in RL.} Directly testing the Markov property in RL trajectories has received limited attention. \citet{shi_does_2020} proposed a Forward-Backward Learning procedure that tests the Markov assumption in sequential decision making without parametric assumptions on the joint distribution, with theoretical validity guarantees.
 However, that test is designed for binary hypothesis testing (Markov or not) and does not produce a graded severity score.
 Constraint-based causal discovery methods such as PCMCI~\citep{runge_discovering_2022} can detect multi-lag dependencies; the framework supports both linear and nonlinear conditional independence tests, though the default partial-correlation test assumes linearity. \citet{mysore_markov_2025} applied PCMCI with partial correlation to quantify first-order Markov violations in noisy RL, demonstrating that such diagnostics are useful but inheriting the linearity constraints of that specific test.
 The prediction-based approach proposed here sidesteps these issues: the random forest first stage is nonparametric, and history dependence is tested directly through prediction error comparison rather than graph construction.

 \paragraph{Positioning.} Robust RL assumes violations exist and builds defenses; causal discovery infers graphical structure.
-The proposed method sits between the two, providing a single scalar answer to a more focused question: does the current observation suffice, or does history help?
+MVS sits between the two, providing a single scalar answer to a more focused question: does the current observation suffice, or does history help?
 For an RL practitioner, that question is often more actionable than a full causal graph, and the prediction-based formulation handles nonlinear dynamics naturally.